 Tomas Träskman, Degree Programme Director: Cultural Management, Department of Culture and Media, Arcada UAS.

 Since many of the students of Cultural Management write their thesis immersed in practice I often arrange supervision in the environment where they actually do that practice.
 At times it can be really inspiring.
-In connection to one such supervision, I had the opportunity to take part in “Creative Mornings” an event all around the world.
+In connection to one such supervision, I had the opportunity to take part in “Creative Mornings” an event (External link) all around the world.
 This time it was arranged at the Design Museum in Helsinki.
 The student works in the neighbouring building (The Museum of Architecture) and writes a thesis on the building and concept that are going to bridge the two museums.
 So we had the supervision session and then we attended the event.

 The concept of Creative Mornings is simple: breakfast and a short talk one Friday morning a month.
 Every event is free of charge and open to anyone.
 During the breakfast you can network with the creative community.